 Submitted by Recommenders:

 - Two additional letters of recommendation should be submitted in support of the CPRIT Graduate Scholar's application.
-Recommendation letters should be sent in PDF format from the referee's institutional email address to CPRITMDACCTraining@mdanderson.org or email@example.com.
+Recommendation letters should be sent in PDF format from the referee's institutional email address to Dr. Kara Lewis (firstname.lastname@example.org) or Brittney Edwards (email@example.com).
 Please include the applicant's name and CPRIT Graduate Scholar in the subject line.
 Letters of support should be received on or before the day the application closes.

 *A CPRIT Faculty Co-Mentor may combine their letter of recommendation with their statement of willingness to serve as co-mentor.
 In this case, a letter of recommendation from the primary graduate mentor, the CPRIT Graduate Scholar Co-Mentor, and one additional faculty are required.

 PI and Director of Graduate Scholar Program, CPRIT Research Training Grant

 PI and Co-Director of CPRIT Graduate Scholar Program, CPRIT Research Training Grant

 Thank you to all of our current (above) and past reviewers for the CPRIT Graduate Scholar Program.
 These also include: Dr. Swathi Arur (Genetics), Dr. Pierre McCrea (Genetics), and Dr. Junjie Chen (Experimental Radiation Oncology).

 Please reach out to Dr. Kara Lewis (firstname.lastname@example.org) or Brittney Edwards (email@example.com) with any questions.
 You may also contact Dr. Stephanie Watowich (photo: right), Program Director for the CPRIT Graduate Scholar Program at MD Anderson with any scientific/programmatic questions.